 - Aviation in the Global Context

-- Coordination, Cooperation and Collaboration in the Air Transport Industry
+- The Future of the Air Transport Industry (optional)

 - Strategic Management

 Full Time Home and EU: £9,250 per year